-2012 2011 2010 Balance, beginning of period \$ 63,947 \$ 47,291 \$ 47,905 Initial impairments - credit loss OTTI recognized on securities not previously impaired 1,962 8,349 7,359 Additional impairments - credit loss OTTI recognized on securities previously impaired 10,186 9,059 9,346 Credit loss OTTI previously recognized on securities impaired to fair value during the period (22,290) Credit loss previously recognized on securities which matured, paid down, prepaid or were sold during the period (37,130) (752) (17,319) Balance, end of period \$ 16,675 \$ 63,947 \$ 47,291
+2013 2012 2011 Balance, beginning of period \$ 16,675 \$ 63,947 \$ 47,291 Initial impairments - credit loss OTTI recognized on securities not previously impaired 1,962 8,349 Additional impairments - credit loss OTTI recognized on securities previously impaired 134 10,186 9,059 Credit loss OTTI previously recognized on securities impaired to fair value during the period (1,449) (22,290) Credit loss previously recognized on securities which matured, paid down, prepaid or were sold during the period (3,664) (37,130) (752) Balance, end of period \$ 11,696 \$ 16,675 \$ 63,947

-Purchased Credit Impaired Fixed Maturity Securities
+Purchased Credit Impaired Fixed Maturity Securities Available-for-Sale

-During 2012, the Company began purchasing certain asset-backed and residential mortgage-backed securities, classified as available-for-sale, that had experienced deterioration in credit quality since their issuance.
 Securities acquired with evidence of credit quality deterioration since origination and for which it is probable at the acquisition date that the Company will be unable to collect all contractually required payments are classified as purchased credit impaired securities.
 For each security, the excess of the cash flows expected to be collected as of the acquisition date over its acquisition date fair value is referred to as the accretable yield and is recognized as net investment income on an effective yield basis.
 At the date of acquisition, the timing and amount of the cash flows expected to be collected was determined based on a best estimate using key assumptions, such as interest rates, default rates and prepayment speeds.
 If subsequently, based on current information and events, it is probable that there is a significant increase in cash flows previously expected to be collected or if actual cash flows are significantly greater than cash flows previously expected to be collected, the accretable yield is adjusted prospectively.
 The excess of the contractually required payments (including interest) as of the acquisition date over the cash flows expected to be collected as of the acquisition date is referred to as the nonaccretable difference, and this amount is not expected to be realized as net investment income.
 Decreases in cash flows expected to be collected can result in OTTI.